millermedeiros/MM_js_lib/README.markdown

 It was created to be used when only some specific features are required avoiding the use of a full bloated framework when it isn't really necessary and also to provide features that aren't present on other libs.
+Some modules depends on third-party libraries to work tho.

 Files are written in the AMD module format and require an AMD loader and/or optimizer to work, I recommend [RequireJS](http://requirejs.org/).